 - Introduction to the Guidelines for Handling Plagiarism Complaints

 - Authors Rights and Responsibilities

-Regular Author Registration Includes: Paper presentation, proceedings volume part (where your paper is published), proceedings CD, attendance to all sessions, conference program, name tag, coffee breaks, certificate of participation and small handbag.
+Regular Author Registration Includes: Paper presentation, proceedings volume part (where your paper is published), proceedings flash card, attendance to all sessions, conference program, name tag, coffee breaks, certificate of participation and small handbag.